9 Eye Makeup Mistakes That Are Secretly Making You Look Older

 We're long past thinking we can outrun time, find the fountain of youth, and skip happily into the sunset with plump, glowing skin—at least, not without a little help.
 Southern women are masters in the art of aging gracefully, and we aren't too proud to get assistance from a set of anti-aging tricks.

-But no matter how much retinol we’re using, it might as well be for naught if we’re covering up all that hard work up with makeup techniques that once didn’t matter—We had perfect skin, remember?!—but now make a huge difference when trying to stay as youthful-looking as possible.
+But no matter how much retinol we're using, it might as well be for naught if we're covering up all that hard work to stay youthful looking with makeup techniques that aren't having the right effect.
 Especially when it comes to eye makeup.

 You might be making some of these mistakes when applying your eye makeup without realizing it.
-You have, after all, about a billion other things to worry about.
 But if your makeup routine is feeling lackluster, a brand-new set of peepers might just do the trick.
 Here are nine eye makeup mistakes that are secretly aging you—plus, how to fix them.

 But now it's perfectly fine—nay, preferred—to leave your brows as naturally full as you're blessed.
 Eyebrows frame the face, and a little brow gel goes a long way.
 If you need help in the fullness department, start with NYX Professional Makeup Microbrow Pencil.

-With one exception, being if you’re lining your waterline with nude eyeliner.
+This is a no, with one exception being if you're lining your waterline with nude eyeliner.
 (That actually makes your eyes look bigger and more awake.)
-To be honest, we thought we were past this faux pas already—but we’ve heard that ladies are still out here sticking a kohl back liner right into the depths of the lash line.
-And we won’t stand for it.
+To be honest, we thought we were past this faux pas already—but we've heard that people are still out here sticking a kohl back liner right into the depths of the lash line.
+And we won't stand for it.